-Keywords: Crozet, depredation, Ecopath, ecosystem model, Kerguelen, marine predators, model structure
+41 Keywords: marine predators, Kerguelen, Crozet, Ecopath, model structure, depredation, 42 ecosystem model

-Introduction
+49 Introduction

-Fisheries can alter the structure and the functioning of marine ecosystems through multiple direct and indirect pathways predators.
-These food subsidies can lead to new interactions between species in marine ecosystems and involve discards as well as the target resource itself, which, when caught on fishing gear, may represent an easy-to-catch prey for a broad range of large marine predators (Votier et al., 2010).
-In fact, and concomitantly with the global expansion of fisheries over the past 60 years, many large marine predator species, primarily sharks, and marine mammals have begun feeding on fishery catches as a new way of acquiring food (Read, 2008; Mitchell et al., 2018).
+Fisheries can alter the structure and the functioning of marine ecosystems through multiple direct and indirect pathways (Hall, 1999).
+While resource extraction is a primary driver of change in trophic interactions, fisheries may also provide new feeding opportunities in the form of resource subsidies for some predators.
+These food subsidies can lead to new interactions between species in marine ecosystems and involve discards as well as the target resource itself. which, when caught on fishing gear, may represent an easy-to-catch prey for a broad range of large marine predators (Votier et al., 2010).
+In fact, and concomitantly with the global expansion of fisheries over the past 60 years, many large marine predator species, primarily sharks and marine mammals, have begun feeding on fishery catches as a new way of acquiring food (Read, 2008; Mitchell et al., 2018).